sbb-design-systems/lyne-components/src/components/button/tertiary-button-static/readme.md

 The button text is provided via an unnamed slot; the component can optionally display a `sbb-icon` at the component start using the `iconName` property or via custom content using the `icon` slot.
-At least one is mandatory, so you can have a `sbb-button-static` with icon only, text only, or with both.
+At least one is mandatory, so you can have a `sbb-tertiary-button-static` with icon only, text only, or with both.

 ```html
 <sbb-tertiary-button-static icon-name="info"> Button text </sbb-tertiary-button-static>